IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 *If your Lookup Manager is still running and the lookup data was loaded already before, then you can launch the ITE application and trigger the* **restart** *command in the* **control** *directory.
 In this case, the* **init** *command does not need to be processed again to synchronize the Lookup Manager and ITE applications.*

-*Change into `<WORKSPACE>/teda.lookupmgr/data/control` directory and create the `appl.ctl.cmd` file with content of the wanted command, in this case: `restart,demoapp`.*
+*Change into the `<WORKSPACE>/teda.lookupmgr/data/control` directory and create the `appl.ctl.cmd` file with content of the wanted command, in this case: `restart,demoapp`.*

     cd <WORKSPACE>/teda.lookupmgr/data/control